markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Transfers</h3>

-<p>Instead of trading players between teams, players are actually purchased for cash instead.
+Instead of trading players between teams, players are actually purchased for cash instead.
 In addition, transfers can happen across leagues, so a player on an English club can be transferred to a Spanish club.
-Transfers are only allowed during specific periods in the year.</p>
+Transfers are only allowed during specific periods in the year.

 <h3>England</h3>

-<p>England has the largest collection of professional leagues in Europe with 4 levels governed by the FA (The Football Association).
+England has the largest collection of professional leagues in Europe with 4 levels governed by the FA (The Football Association).
 They consist of the Premier League, aka the Premiership or EPL, and the three levels of the Football League, the Championship, League One and League Two.
 The Premier League is arguably the most well known league world wide and contains such teams as Manchester United, Arsenal, Liverpool and Chelsea.
-Relegation and promotion works between each of the divisions meaning that a League Two club could move up through the leagues to the Premiership, happening at the end of each season.</p>
+Relegation and promotion works between each of the divisions meaning that a League Two club could move up through the leagues to the Premiership, happening at the end of each season.

-<p>England also hosts one of the most entertaining tournaments in all of sports each year, the FA Cup.
+England also hosts one of the most entertaining tournaments in all of sports each year, the FA Cup.
 All of the teams in all four levels participate in the tournament in addition to pretty much any organized club throughout England.
 The Carling Cup, aka League Cup, is similar to the FA Cup but only allows teams in the top 4 levels for a total of 92 teams.
-The FA Cup had 731 teams participate in the 2007-08 tournament.</p>
+The FA Cup had 731 teams participate in the 2007-08 tournament.

 <ul>